 The other holiday I vividly and fondly recall bonding with Steve Wanyee was the April of 1997.
 Those of us who were alive and kicking back then remember that to be the year the witty, charismatic and beautiful Princess Diana was killed in a road accident somewhere in Europe.

-Like 1993, we also spent much of the daytime of that 1997 holiday grazing cattle on our father's piece of land.
+Like in December of 1993, we also spent much of the daytime of that 1997 April holiday grazing cattle on our father's piece of land.
 But I can't ever remember Paddy being part of the gang; maybe he had realized he was too old to keep company with such little kids as Steve Wanyee, Symo and I.

 What comes to my mind when I think of that holiday were the heavy rains that pounded incessantly.
 Later on (and I didn't know why), I often felt that no other April holiday had as much rain as we had in 1997.
 Or maybe it's due to the global warming that has been the talk of the town.

-I also recall one evening that holiday when I accompanied Steve Wanyee to his parent's home which is a stone's throw away from where we grazed cattle.
-When we reached their home, we happened to pass by a clothes line that had underclothes hang on it.
-Steve Wanyee confided to me that they belonged to his elder sisters, and when he noted my eyes fixed on the underwear, he cautioned me, "Don't look at them for too long!"
+One evening on that April 1997 holiday, I accompanied Steve Wanyee to his parents' home which is a stone's throw away from where we grazed cattle.
+When we reached their home, we happened to pass by a clothes line that had underwear hang on it.
+Steve Wanyee confided to me that the underwear belonged to one of his elder sisters, and when he noted my eyes fixed on the underwear, he cautioned me in Kikuyu, "Don't look at them for too long!"

 That was vintage us back in the '90s.
 We are still friends with Steve Wanyee who occasionally likes these blog's stories of mine when I share them on Facebook.
 But we no longer spend time together which I think is why the other day he slowed a sedan he was driving to a halt so as to greet me.
 He requested me to pay him a visit one of these fine days, then accelerated the car to wherever he was headed.

-Yesterday evening as I was doing something productive and enjoyable in my room, which I once contemplated of christening "War Room" but now sounds silly and stupid, my mother called out my name and asked, "Thuita, do you know Muchene?"
+Yesterday evening as I was doing something productive and enjoyable in my room, which I once contemplated of christening "War Room" but now sounds silly and stupid, my mother called out my name and asked me in Kikuyu, "Thuita, do you know Muchene?"

 "Yes, that's [Steve Wanyee's] dad."
 I replied, alarmed at what she might say next.